haoxins/haoxins.github.io/archived/2021-kubernetes-in-action-2nd-1.md

   successfully, and Kubernetes should
   *switch to the liveness probe*.

+* You may also want to run additional processes every time a container starts and just before it stops.
+You can do this by adding *lifecycle hooks* to the container.
+Two types of hooks are currently supported:
+  - *Post-start hooks*, which are executed when the container starts, and
+  - *Pre-stop hooks*, which are executed shortly before the container stops.
+* These lifecycle hooks are *specified per container*, as opposed to *init containers*, which are *specified at the pod level*.

+* Like liveness probes, lifecycle hooks can be used to either
+  - execute a command inside the container, or
+  - send an `HTTP GET` request to the application in the container.

 ## Mounting storage volumes into the Pod's containers

 ## Persisting application data with PersistentVolumes